Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 keywords: ["Vue", "PWA"]
 language: en
 dateCreated: 2019-01-05 00:00:00 +0100
-dateUpdated: 2019-01-05 00:00:00 +0100
+dateUpdated: 2023-12-01 00:00:00 +0100
 datePublished: 2019-01-05 00:00:00 +0100
 ---

-With JavaScript increasingly gaining popularity, Progressive Web Apps (_PWAs_) might replace native mobile & desktops apps in the future.
-In this post, we will learn how to develop and test offline-first, Vue-based Progressive Web Applications and why it is worth-it.
+With JavaScript increasingly gaining popularity, Progressive Web Apps (_PWAs_) might replace native mobile & desktop apps in the future.
+In this post, we will learn how to develop and test offline-first, Vue-based Progressive Web Applications and why it is worth it.

 ## Introduction to Progressive Web Apps (PWAs)

 Progressive Web Apps can be installed on most devices like native apps.
-They are meant to be **reliable** (work on each platform, even offline), **fast** and provide a **native-like** user experience.
+They are meant to be **reliable** (work on each platform, even offline), **fast**, and provide a **native-like** user experience.
 These apps combine the best of web and native solutions:

 - They are **rapid to develop**, **cross-platform** and **responsive** by nature.
 JavaScript provides a lot of frameworks (such as [Vue](https://vuejs.org/), [React](https://reactjs.org/)) and dedicated front-end component libraries to boost productivity (Bootstrap, Material UI).
-You write your code once and deploy you application on every platform;
+You write your code once and deploy your application on every platform;
 - **Fast load**, **fast response**.
 Progressive web apps are comparable to native solutions in terms of efficiency.
-With _service workers_, cache and several optimizations made in engines running JavaScript, Progressive Web Applications' loading and response times are very low.
+With _service workers_, cache, and several optimizations made in engines running JavaScript, Progressive Web Applications’ loading and response times are very low.

 It is important to notice that if you are planning on making your application a PWA, you don’t have to rewrite all the logic.
-For example, your application should work offline, but it doesn’t mean that you must set-up a background queue or store your data in a persistent storage – a offline message (e.g. “_You're offline, check your network status._”) is enough.
+For example, your application should work offline, but it doesn’t mean that you must set up a background queue or store your data in a persistent storage – an offline message (e.g. “_You’re offline, check your network status._”) is enough.

 ### Browser support

-Progressive Web Apps are compatible with every mobile device which support one of the following browsers:
+Progressive Web Apps are compatible with every mobile device that supports one of the following browsers:

 - **Google Chrome** (since v40+);
 - **Firefox** (since v44+);